-For program years between 2024-2027, under the guidance of the Workforce Development Board for Michigan Works!
-Southwest, Wagner-Peyser services will be directly provided by MWSW.
-Effective July 1, 2025, this service must be provided by local merit based entity.
+Under the guidance of the Workforce Development Board for Michigan Works!
+Southwest, Wagner-Peyser services will be directly provided by MWSW during the Program Year 2024.
+Effective July 1, 2025 and through program years 2025-2027, this service will be provided by the merit based entity, ASCET (Area Community Services Training & Employment Council.